Spurious trip level: STL determination

 The spurious trip level represents asset loss due to an internal failure of the safety function.
 The more financial damage the safety function can cause due to a spurious trip the higher the STL level of the safety function should be.
 Each company needs to decide for themselves which level of financial loss they can or are willing to take.
 This actually depends on many different factors including the financial strength of the company, the insurance policy they have, the cost of process shutdown and startup, and so on.
 All these factors are unique to each company.
 The table below shows an example of how a company can calibrate its spurious trip levels.

 STL levels

 The STL level achieved by a safety function is determined by the probability of fail safe (PFS) of this safety function.
 The PFS value is determined by internal failures of the safety system that cause the safety function to be executed without a demand from the process.
-The table below demonstrates the PFS value and spurious trip reduction values of each STL level.
+The table below demonstrates the PFS value and spurious trip reduction (TRV) values of each STL level.